chiaralz1/PR_difficulty/README.md

 To test whether the produced orderings vary depending on the difficulty level of the concept description, we acquired the short texts from three different sources: Simple Wikipedia, English Wikipedia, and Specialised Encyclopaedia.

 # Repository Contents
 - *Corpus Data*: This directory contains the concept descriptions used for the crowd-based study.
-These descriptions constitute the core part of the Concept Description Variations Corpus.
+These descriptions constitute the core part of the **Concept Description Variations Corpus**.
 For each concept description source (Simple Wikipedia, English Wikipedia and Specialised Encyclopedia), we report the 10 triples used as questions of the study.
 Specifically, for each question, we report:
 i) A progressive number serving as an identifier;
 ii) The name of concept A, the alphanumeric code used to mask the concept name in the descriptions, and the short descriptive text (same for concepts B and C). iii) The correct sequence in which concepts should be ordered.